 We base MDH operating payments on the higher of the federal rate payment or the federal rate payment plus 75% of the difference between the federal rate payment and its hospital-specific rate payment.

-Section 4102 of the Consolidated Appropriations Act, 2023, extended the MDH program through September 30, 2024.
+Section 307 of the Consolidated Appropriations Act, 2024, extended the MDH program for FY 2025 discharges occurring before January 1, 2025.

 Rural Referral Centers

 The Rural Referral Center (RRC) Program supports high-volume rural hospitals.
-We generally classify a Medicare participating acute care hospital as an RRC if it’s in a rural area for IPPS payment purposes and meets the criteria in 42 CFR 412.96.
+We generally classify a Medicare-participating acute care hospital as an RRC if it’s in a rural area for IPPS payment purposes and meets the criteria in 42 CFR 412.96.

 Current RRCs or hospitals that previously had RRC status get certain advantages: